 The Nsight Systems CLI has built-in API trace support for Open MPI and MPICH based MPI implementations via --trace=mpi.
-It traces a subset of the MPI API, including blocking and non-blocking point-to-point and collective communication, and file I/O operations.
+It traces a subset of the MPI API, including blocking and non-blocking point-to-point and collective communication as well as MPI one-sided communication, file I/O and pack operations (see MPI functions traced).